 In such a case, if the dispute is not resolved informally between the concerned parties, the faculty member may report it to the Dean for his/her intervention.
 If the Dean's intervention also fails to resolve the dispute to the satisfaction of the concerned faculty member, he/she may proceed to file a formal complaint to the Chairperson of the Grievance and Appeal Committee (GAC) at the university level.
-In this case, the complaint shall be referred to as "grievance" and the concerned faculty member filing the complaint shall be referred to as administrator has adversely affected the faculty member's terms of contract, academic freedom, or other provisions as stated in the Contract, Faculty Handbook or other published documents of the University.
+In this case, the complaint shall be referred to as "grievance" and the concerned faculty member filing the complaint shall be referred to as "grievant".
+It is important to note that a grievance may also be filed if a non-action by an administrator has adversely affected the faculty member's terms of contract, academic freedom, or other provisions as stated in the Contract, Faculty Handbook or other published documents of the University.